 Got Food?
 Got History?
 Go Public.

-In Food and Public History ( 4 cr), we will examine interpretive foodways programs from museums, living history museums, folklore/folklife programs, as well as culinary tourism offerings, “historical” food festivals, and food tours.
-Our goal is to compare different way to teach the public about history or cultural heritage using food, and teach the public about the history of food.
-How do we engage the public?
+In Food and Public History (4 cr), we will examine interpretive foodways programs from museums, living history museums, folklore/folklife programs, as well as culinary tourism offerings, “historical” food festivals, and food tours.
+Our goal is to compare different approaches to teaching the public about history or cultural heritage using food.
+How do we best engage the public?
 How do we demonstrate the relevance of food as both a historical subject and as a topic of interest today?
 Through different approaches to public history, can we connect our audience to issues that are so critical today—the future of food movements, for example, or the preservation and understanding of cultural difference?
 How can we successfully engage the public, whether through displays, tours, or interactive/sensorial experience?